ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

         print('Error: '  + e.decode('ascii')) if len(e.decode('ascii')) > 0 else print('')
 ```

-Reading the code, immediately we can disregard the complicated parts, and really look for weird behaviours wired into the program.
-And if you did look into that, you should immediately notice this _really_ weird behaviour:
+If we disregard the complicated parts, and simply try to notice weird behaviours wired into the program, sooner or later, you should notice this _really_ weird behaviour:
 ```
     with open('/etc/shadow', 'r') as f:
         data = f.readlines()